rsdoiel/antenna/columns.md

 **@Dave Winer's Scripting News** (date: 2025-08-14, from: Dave Winer's Scripting News)

-There should be a connection between DC residents and Kiev residents.
+There should be a connection between DC and Kiev residents.
 They could teach us <a href="https://x.com/jeffjarvis/status/1955976385131856180">how to do this</a>.
 They have decades of experience.

 <br>